Driven by Dedication & Stewardship

 Always in the field

-Our calves are kept on pasture at all times.
+Our calves are kept on pasture at all times during pasture season.
 Our rotational grazing system conserves soils, optimizes plant growth and offers quality grass to animals.
 To do this, the herd is moved an average of three times a day, depending on the growth of the plants.
-A source of mineral salts and sometimes a handful of grains (oats or local barley) complete the diet.
+A source of mineral salts complete the diet.

 Only Good Stuff…